 The typeface I have chosen to complement my illustration is Compacta, a design for which I have always had a great fondness.
 When I got my first job in a London art studio after leaving school in 1964, the London advertising world was a strange place for a country boy.
 Commercial art studios at that time employed a great number of specialist artists; illustrators, lettering artists, retouchers, paste-up artists and more.
+There was even a specialist shoe artist, who drew shoes all day for a large account the studio had.
 Even then the industry was changing fast as the printed advertising medium replaced hand-drawn illustration with photography, and lettering artists became very much a dying breed.

 One great revelation was Letraset, a dry-transfer system of rub-down lettering, a relatively new product to the industry, having first appeared in 1959.
 And Compacta was an instant favourite font of mine.
 It was designed by Fred Lambert, a typography teacher at the London College of Printing as well as working for Letraset, and Compacta was Letraset’s first original typeface design, introduced in 1963.